mattangoh/DashMed/README.md

 Scribe users can add new data, though!
 (Option 3).

 ### Using `HowToGuide.ipynb`
 You can run DashMed in the Jupyter Notebook `HowToGuide.ipynb` as well and run the cells to achieve the same process.
+This file provides a step-by-step guide to demonstrate how to use DashMed.